SeriumTW/srm-doctor/README.md

-Sure, here's a README for your new script:

 # NPC Medical Assistance Script for FiveM -- QBCore

 This script, created by SeriumTW, provides NPC medical assistance for players in a FiveM server when no online doctors are available.